 Trivers's (1972) answer to these questions was the theory of parental investment.
-According to this theory, the sex that invests more in offspring would be more choosy about mates.
+According to this theory, the sex that invests more than the other in offspring would be more choosy about mates.
 In species with internal female fertilization, the greater parental investment by females makes them a valuable reproductive resource.
 Gestating, bearing, and breast feeding a child, for example, are costly endeavors.
+A nine-month pregnancy is the minimum obligatory investment needed by a woman to produce a child, whereas one act of sex is the minimum investment needed by a man to produce that same child.

 Elementary economics tells us that those who hold valuable resources do not give them away indiscriminately.
 Evolution favored women who were highly selective about their mates.
 Women who were not choosy would have suffered lower reproductive success.
 Those who engaged in careful mate selection, for example preferring a man who would stay around, invest in her, and protect her children, enjoyed reproductive benefits.
-The more an individual devotes effort to parental investment, according to Trivers, the greater the benefits of exercising careful mate choice.
+The more an individual devotes effort to parental investment, according to Trivers (1972), the greater the benefits of exercising careful mate choice.
 The sex that invests less in offspring, according to this theory, should be more competitive with each other for access to the high-investing sex.
-In summary, the relative investment of the two sexes drives the operative components of sexual selection, with the high investing sex being selected to be the most choosy and the lower investing sex being the most competitive with members of their own sex for mating access to the more valuable high-investing sex.
+In summary, the relative investment of the two sexes drives the operative components of sexual selection, with the high investing sex being selected to be more choosy and the lower investing sex being the most competitive with members of their own sex for mating access to the more valuable high-investing sex.

-The Menu of Human Mating Strategies
+Humans Have a Menu of Mating Strategies

 One of the intriguing features of human mating is that it cannot be characterized by a single strategy.
 One strategy on the menu is long-term committed mating, often, but not always, characterized by a formal public commitment such as marriage.
 In long-term mating, both sexes typically invest heavily in any resultant offspring.
-As a consequence, and in accordance with the theory of parental investment, sexual selection has likely fashioned in both sexes high levels of choosiness or selectivity.
-Poor long-term mate choices would have been costly for either sex because they would have risked wasting their heavy investments.
+As a consequence, and in accordance with the theory of parental investment, sexual selection should favor in both sexes high levels of choosiness or selectivity.
+Poor long-term mate choices would have been costly for either women or men because they would have risked wasting their heavy investments.

 Not all mating, however, lasts a long time.
-Human matings can last a few years, a few months, a few weeks, a few days, or even a few minutes.
-One end of this temporal continuum may be called short-term mating (Buss & Schmitt, 1993).
-This temporal dimension turns out to be critical to many components of mating, perhaps none more central than the qualities desired.
+Human matings can last a few months, a few weeks, a few days, or even a few minutes.
+This end of the temporal continuum may be called short-term mating (Buss & Schmitt, 1993).
+The temporal dimension turns out to be critical to many components of mating, perhaps none more central than the qualities desired.
 Furthermore, humans display remarkable creativity in their ability to mix and match mating strategies.
 It is not uncommon, for example, for a person to engage in one long-term committed mateship with heavy investment in children, while simultaneously pursuing an extramarital affair, or series of affairs, on the side.

 Humans, in short, are neither solely monogamous, nor solely promiscuous; neither polygynous nor polyandrous.
 Which strategies from the menu a particular person chooses is heavily dependent on circumstances.
-These include the sex ratio in the mating pool (i.e., the ratio of males to females), a person's mate value, and even prevailing cultural norms (Buss, 2004).
-These issues are discussed later, but first, we must outline the central desires of men and women in their pursuit of long-term and short-term mates.
+These include the sex ratio in the mating pool (i.e., the ratio of males to females that are looking for a mate), a person's mate value (how desirable they are to members of the opposite sex), and even prevailing cultural norms (Buss, 2004).
+These contextual factors will be discussed later, but first, we must outline the central desires of men and women in their pursuit of long-term and short-term mates.

-Qualities Desired in a Marriage Partner
+What Women and Men Desire in a Marriage Partner